 Eligibility for employment will be determined by the administration of University Behavioral Health Care in consultation with Rutgers Human Resources.
 Applicants who match to our program but do not successfully pass this background check will not be employed as Psychology Residents (APPIC Match policy 6b states, "Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements.
 Such eligibility requirements must be clearly specified in the internship programs' written materials and provided to applicants in advance of the deadline for submitting rankings for the APPIC Match.")
+This section of our brochure serves as the required advanced notice.

 In addition, if you are working on a unit treating substance use disorders, you will be required to pass a drug test.
-Most clinical rotations will also require that you are fingerprinted, and you should note that this is at your own expense because it is not done by Human Resources themselves.
+Most clinical rotations will also require that you are fingerprinted, and you should note that fingerprinting is at your own expense because it is not done by Human Resources themselves.